KryptoBlack/protexai-assignment/README.md

-# ProtexAI Assignment
+# Sight Alert

-The goal of the assignment is split into two parts:
-1. Visualization (.mp4 file)
-2. Event Detection (slack message)

-An event should trigger every time a Person and a Car are inside a Region of Interest at the same time.
+SightAlert is a pragmatic project with a dual emphasis on Visualization and Event Detection, designed to offer practical insights into the observed environment.
+The .mp4 video output, although minimalist with a simple box-and-dot representation for entities, provides a functional visual overview of the surroundings.

+In the realm of Event Detection, the project utilizes Slack messaging for instantaneous notifications.
+The distinctive feature lies in its ability to trigger an event when both a Person and a Car coexist within a designated Region of Interest.
+This straightforward yet effective approach enhances situational awareness, alerting users to specific occurrences in the monitored area.

+SightAlert, while not boasting vivid imagery or cutting-edge features, is a reliable solution that pragmatically combines visualization and event-driven insights.
+Its simplicity ensures practical functionality for environmental monitoring and timely response.

 ## Directory Structure
 ```